elatov/elatov.github.io/_posts/2013-03-11-monitor-different-systems-with-zenoss.md

 Now let’s start monitoring our nodes.

-###3.
-Monitor our Ubuntu Machine with Zenoss via SSH
+### 3. Monitor our Ubuntu Machine with Zenoss via SSH
-To get any useful information from SSH it’s recommended to install the *LinuxMonitor ZenPack*, more information is seen in [Admin Guide](http://community.zenoss.org/docs/DOC-3435).
+To get any useful information from SSH it’s recommended to install the *LinuxMonitor ZenPack*, more information is seen in [Zenoss_Core_Extended_Monitoring](https://sourceforge.net/projects/zenoss/files/Documentation/zenoss-4.2.x-docs/zendocs-4.2.4/Zenoss_Core_Extended_Monitoring_03-062013-4.2-v05.pdf/download).
 Here is a description of ZenPacks from that guide:

 > **13.1.
 About ZenPacks**
 >